 You will see mentioned "AA World Services Inc".
 Here in Australia our equivalent is "Alcoholics Anonymous Australia (Ltd").
-Also, whilst Conference has approved the setting up of a national magazine, we do not at this stage have a functioning equivalent of the "Grapevine" nor a body called the "AA Grapevine Inc." We do though, have a national newsletter "AA Around Australia", published by our General Service Office.
+Also, whilst Conference has approved the setting up of a national magazine, we do not at this stage have a functioning equivalent of the "Grapevine" nor a body called the "AA Grapevine Inc." We do though, have a national newsletter "AA Around Australia", published by our National Office, the Australian equivalent of "GSO", the General Service Office in New York.

-For those of us new to Service there may be some confusion as to the mention of World Services': here in Australia we commonly call our world services General Service'.
+For those of us new to Service there may be some confusion as to the mention of 'World Services': here in Australia we commonly call our world services 'General Service'.